-Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied
+Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how

 To leverage funding for Safe, Decent, and Affordable Housing, the City of Kingsport will collaborate with local organizations such as the Carpenters Helpers, Habitat for Humanity and Appalachian Service Project to offset housing repair costs using volunteer labor.
 CDBG program allocations are also leveraged through general funds dollars, partnerships with local service providers and in-kind contributions.